Providence Health Plan Insurance Review & Complaints: Health Insurance

 Providence charges increasing family rates for up to three children; after three there is no additional premium.

-As a health insurance company, Providence will handle claims directly with providers.
+As a health insurance company, Providence will handle claims directly with the health care provider.
 This is also true of Medicare plans.
 Not surprisingly, there is little information regarding claims readily available on the website.

 Providence Health Plans has an A+ rating with the Better Business Bureau (BBB).
 There are only two complaints on file in the past three years and none in the past 12 months.
 There is one review on the BBB site that is negative but appears to be focused more on a Providence Medical Center than on the health insurance plan itself.